-The exterior of the building was Corinthian in design.
-Here, too, the architect used Indiana materials.
-The walls were constructed of brick, covered with oolitic limestone quarried from Monroe, Lawrence, and Owen counties.
+The exterior of the building reflects the Italian Renaissance Revival style with the large central dome and corner pavilions topped with low domes.
+The limestone facades include Neo-Classical elements, especially in the Greek temple style entries.
+Here too, the architect used Indiana materials.
+The walls were constructed of brick, covered with oolitic limestone quarried from Monroe, Lawrence and Owen counties.
 The foundation of blue limestone came from quarries near Greensburg and North Vernon.

 Workers laid the cornerstone, a ten-ton block of limestone from Spencer, Indiana, on September 28, 1880.
 Its inscription read simply "AD 1880."
 Placed within the cornerstone were forty-two different items.
 They included annual reports from various government agencies; a Bible; forty-seven varieties of cereal and vegetable seeds grown in Indiana, "incased in small glass cylinders, hermetically sealed"; new coins; maps and newspapers; a history of Indianapolis; and pamphlets from various institutions in the city.